Dipoolx2/Notable-Code-Samples/README.md

 # Notable-Code-Samples
 Notable code samples, presented by Siert Groote for admission to the AI programme.

-A few notable code samples are presented here, listed below are quick descriptions of their use:
+A few notable code samples are presented here.
+Listed below are swift descriptions of their use:

 GUIModMenu.java:
  - Part of the Python Client project.